Last updated on January 10, 2026

 Where most firms miss the opportunity:

-Some firms try to reach people in this stage with aggressive advertising—billboards at accident-prone intersections, ambulance-chasing tactics.
+Some firms try to reach people in this stage with aggressive advertising, like billboards at accident-prone intersections and ambulance-chasing tactics.
 This can work, but it often backfires because people in crisis are skeptical of opportunistic outreach.

 The better approach: ensure that when they're ready to search (usually a few hours later), you're findable and credible.